danielburrell/rest2java/README.md

  - Alternatively, multiple parameters can be set at the same time using alsoAdditionalParameters();
  - also() methods on the template object have an effect on all subsequent calls.
  - also() methods on an API call only last for that API call.

-##Limitations:
-Current the api only support JsonNode return types, but the design of this tool will allow us to evolve this over time.